-You’ve probably heard of Alzheimer’s Disease, but what are the warning signs that you need to look out for?
-Today’s post will look at the most common symptoms and explain them in detail so that you know what to look for.
+You’ve probably heard of Alzheimer’s Disease, but do you know the warning signs to look out for?
+Today’s post will look at the most common symptoms of Alzheimer’s and explain them in detail so that you can spot the signs quickly.
 For a more in-depth look at dementia, please read our useful guide.

 What is Alzheimer’s Disease?

-Before we look at the symptoms of the condition, let’s remind ourselves about what Alzheimer’s Disease is.
-It’s the most common form of dementia that affects your brain and is named after the doctor who first described it, Alois Alzheimer.
+Before we look at the symptoms of the condition, let’s remind ourselves what Alzheimer’s Disease is.
+It’s the most common form of dementia and is named after the doctor who first described it, Alois Alzheimer.

 The Alzheimer’s Society describes the scientific process of the condition: